There are 2 phrases you need to stop saying: I’ll be happy when. And If only I. Here’s what to say instead to enjoy your best life. Read on…

 But low and behold, these “when’s” and “if’s” don’t really influence our well-being and happiness as much as we might think.

-Because these when’s and if’s are based in “externals” – which are outside jobs.
+Because these “I’ll be happy when’s” and “If I only’s” are based on “externals” – which are outside of us.j

 We continue to buy the fancy packaging that all we have will equal all we feel.
-But we see over and over again that success does not equal happiness.
-Rather research is now pointing out that the opposite is true: happiness brings success.
+Even though we see over and over again that success does not equal happiness.

 Think about it.
-It’s our attitude, actions, and beliefs that are in our control, that we can shape and create.
-It is up to us to intentionally input that which will enhance our lives and bring meaning and joy.
+“Inside happiness” is all about our attitude, actions, and beliefs – which are in our control.
+We can shape and create those things.
+With this in mind, It is up to us to intentionally do our best to create a positive attitude, self loving habits, and optimistic beliefs.

 Get inspired, by whatever does it for you.

-For me it’s stories of people triumphing over adversity.
+For me it’s discovering stories of people triumphing over adversity.

-I love reading books written by inspiring people – and watching their movies – and most of all just listening to their stories.
+I love reading books written by inspiring people.
+And watching their movies.
+Plus, most of all just listening to their stories.

 Living Well Despite Adversity: Inspiration for Finding Renewed Meaning and Joy in Your Life.
 Find out more about Harriet by visiting her website and/or joining her on Facebook.This essay is written by Harriet Cabelly, an author, social worker and positive psychology coach.
 Harriet counsels clients as they cope and grow beyond their grief and adversities.
 She is one of the coaching experts on New York’s AM970 The Answer radio show, Conversations with Joan, and has appeared on ABC and Fox news as a parenting coach.
 She published (independently) her first book,